Modification-Fair Cluster Editing: Conclusion

 \section{Conclusion}

-Undoubtedly, fairness is a very elusive, multi-faceted concept bearing many (future) challenges.
 With our work, we hope to have provided a first step towards process-oriented fairness in graph-based data clustering.
 Focusing on our newly introduced problem \FCE, there are many research challenges.
-For instance, in \cref{thm:fpt} we showed that \FCE is fixed-parameter tractable for the parameter number~$k$ of edge modifications.
-The corresponding exponential factor is~$2^{\bigO(k\log k)}$---can we improve on this or is there an ETH-based lower bound excluding $2^{o(k\log k)}$?\footnote{We remark that for classic \CE there is a tight bound $2^{\Theta(k)}$~\cite{KU12}.} For the parameter~$\mu$ (number of mono-colored edge modifications, see \cref{thm:mu-fpt}) we conjecture that the XP-algorithm cannot be improved to fixed-parameter tractability with respect to~$\mu$.
+For instance, in \cref{thm:fpt} we showed that \FCE{} is fixed-parameter tractable for the parameter number~$k$ of edge modifications.
+The corresponding exponential factor is~$2^{\bigO(k\log k)}$ --- can we improve on this or can we exclude a running time of $2^{o(k\log k)}$ unless the ETH fails?\footnote{We remark that for classic \CE{} there is a tight bound $2^{\Theta(k)}$~\cite{KU12}.} Further, is \FCE{} parameterized by the number of mono-colored edge modifications~$\mu$ fixed-parameter tractable or \Wone-hard?

-Arguably, our definition of modification fairness is not the only one that could be studied; e.g., instead of studying the average, one could also study the maximum number of edits per group member.
-Generally, we believe that some of our results could be adapted to such related concepts.
-Clearly, one should also extend our studies to more than two colors.
-While we focused on exact algorithms, the study of approximation algorithms makes sense as well.
+A canonical way to continue the studies on \FCE{} is to consider the case of more than two colors.
+Indeed, for a constant number of colors, a natural extension of our problem should remain fixed-parameter tractable with respect to the number of edge modifications (cf.~\cref{thm:fpt}): The number of cliques to keep then depends on the number of colors.
+Further, one could study other definitions of fairness over the modifications.